 Caught in AWeber’s Web

 As I mentioned, I opened my AWeber account over two years ago.
-During that time, I have grew my newsletter list from zero, to about 30,000 people.
-This is a decent size list – larger than I could manage through a free email system, but certainly not one of AWeber’s largest accounts.
+During that time, I have grown my newsletter list from zero to about 30,000 people.
+This is a decent-sized list – larger than I could manage through a free email system, but certainly not one of AWeber’s largest accounts.

 During this time, I set up my account, created a newsletter template, and sent thousands of emails.
 I also paid AWeber thousands of dollars in monthly fees.